 Overcoming Key Challenges in the NPA Region

-SAINT will help SMEs to embrace opportunities in the following ways:
+SAINT helped SMEs to embrace opportunities in the following ways:

-- The project is focussed on bringing more high-spend tourists into the area.
+- The project focussed on bringing more high-spend tourists into the area.

-- Helping to make the adventure industry an attractive lifestyle choice.
+- Helped to make the adventure industry an attractive lifestyle choice.